max-mapper/javascript-for-cats/README.md

 JavaScript started as a way to make web pages more interactive.
 Nowadays JavaScript runs in more places than just web browsers &mdash; it runs on web servers, phones and even robots!
 This page will teach you some JavaScript basics so that you can get up and running in no time*.

 \* *Actual time: more than none.
 Probably an hour or two.
-Also since you are a cat you are less likely to run and more likely to lay around in the sun*
+Also since you are a cat you are less likely to run and more likely to lay around in the sun.*

 JavaScript for Cats is [CC0 Licensed](https://creativecommons.org/publicdomain/zero/1.0/)